Haloragis erecta

-Haloragis erecta, the shrubby haloragis, toatoa or erect seaberry, is a plant species that is endemic to New Zealand.

-Haloragis erecta, also known as toatoa, fireweed and shrubby haloragis, is an endemic, non-threatened perennial herb found throughout New Zealand up to an altitude of around 500m above sea level.
+Haloragis erecta, the shrubby haloragis, toatoa, fireweed or erect seaberry, is a plant species that is endemic to New Zealand.
+It is a non-threatened perennial herb found throughout New Zealand up to an altitude of around 500m above sea level.
 The leaves are opposite and coarsely toothed.
 The stems are square and reddish/maroon in colour and flowers throughout the year producing red, pink and yellow flowers.

 Description

 The toatoa grows stems up to one metre tall, branching out openly.
 Its stems are easily recognisable due to their red colouration.
 It has an opposite leaf arrangement, small petiole and leaves that grow up to 90mm.
 Along with the red stems, its most notable feature is its leaves with serrations of up to 4mm on the edge of each of its leaves.
 The leaf shape is elliptic and has lateral veins running throughout the leaf.
 When flowering from December through until February, the toatoa boasts up to 3 to 7 flowers on each branch.
 These flowers can range in colour from pinky reds to vibrant yellows with petals up to 10 mm during fruiting and small pinkish fruit that can be up to 4 mm in diameter.